stanbar/git-catch-up/README.md

-# obsidian-git-changes-tracker
+# git-changes-tracker

-Track daily changes in obsidian directory using git.
+Track daily changes in a directory using git.

 # Usage

 1. Activate virtual env using `pipenv shell`
-2. Change directory to your slip box
+2. Change to the target repo directory
-3. Run `python <path to this repo>/main.py`
+3. Run `python <path to git-changes-tracker>/main.py`